Skip to content

 Restaurant Insurance Coverage

 In many cases, restaurants are eligible for a Business Owners Policy (BOP), which combines General Liability, Business Property, and Building Coverage (if you own the building) into one cost-efficient package.
+For restaurants that serve alcohol, liquor liability can often be added to the same policy, so everything sits with one carrier, on one renewal, with monthly billing available.

 Workers' Compensation